Federal & State Financial Aid

 Federal TEACH Grant | up to $4,000

-Students who intend to teach in an elementary or secondary school that serves students from low-income families, AND are majoring in a high-need field of foreign language, mathematics, reading specialist, science or special education, can be considered for a grant up to $4,000 per year.
+Students who intend to teach in a school that serves students from low-income families, AND are majoring in a high-need field of foreign language, mathematics, reading specialist, science or special education, can be considered for a grant up to $4,000 per year.
 It is recommended that students complete introductory courses in education before considering this grant program due to the service obligation requirements; therefore, this program is not available to freshmen.